pubsub-a/interfaces/README.md

 Test suite
 ----------

-This project includes a number of unit tests (using Mocha/Chai and Karma) that can be used to verify compatibility with the spec.
-To add you implementation, add a reference to the `karma.conf.js` file and register a factory that returns your PubSubImplemenation and start Karma.
-For node.js tests, see the `tests/test.js` file for how to extend the test suite with your implementation.
+An [official test suite](https://github.com/pubsub-a-/pubsub-a-tests) is available to test your implementation for validity.

 Licensing
 ---------

-This project does not include any actual code that you could license (see the individual implementations for their licensing).
-The documentation and test suite contained in this project are licensed under the GNU AGPL v3.
+This project does not include any actual executable code that you could license (see the individual implementations for their licensing).
+The documentation and interface definitions in this project are licensed under MIT license (see LICENSE) file.